-- (a) require IA conformity certification

-- (b) have different AD compliance, and/or

-- (c) have their own service information SBs and so on.
+- (a) require Inspection Authorisation (IA) conformity certification of their installation (i.e. embodiment of the modification) - (b) have different Airworthiness Directive (AD) compliance, and/or - (c) have their own service information Service Bulletins (SBs) and so on.

 3. Purchasers

 3.1 General